 This knowledge allows you to adjust your surroundings to develop a new habit or change an old one.
 You can then reduce the steps between you and a healthy routine while increasing the steps between you and an unhealthy habit.

-With the system in place, you will be less dependent on willpower and motivation to practice good habits or avoid the negative ones.
+With the system in place, you will be less dependent on willpower and motivation to practice good habits or avoid negative ones.

 Make a Plan

-You need to have a plan to incorporate healthy habits into your life.
+You need to have the plan to incorporate healthy habits into your life.
 Make sure your plans contain short, attainable goals and specific action steps.
 Think about what is necessary to be successful or achieve your goals.